dougeby/IntuneDocs/intune/get-started-users.md

 3. Once you've opened the **Users and groups** blade, select **All users**, , then select **+ New user**.
 4. Enter details for the user, such as **Name** and **User name**.
 The domain name portion of the user name must either be the initial default domain name “contoso.onmicrosoft.com” domain name, or a verified, non-federated domain name such as “contoso.com.”
 5. Under **Groups**, choose the test group to add the user to.
 6. Save the automatically generated user password so that you can use it to log in to a test device.
-For a regular user, you would want to give this to them so that they could change it to something else that they will remember.
+You must give this to regular users so that they can change it to a normal password that they will remember.
 7. On the **User** blade, select **Create**.

 ## Assigning licenses to users